Terra (character): Atlee

 Promotional cover artwork for Terra #1, by Amanda Conner, featuring the new Terra, known as Atlee.

 A new Terra named Atlee appears in Supergirl vol. 5 #12 (January 2007), sporting a new outfit and black hair.
 She emerges near a party Supergirl is attending, fighting a creature from an underground civilization.
 While Supergirl expresses disdain for the superhero activities which interfere with her personal life, Terra counters by saying that being a superhero is simply the right thing to do; she does not comprehend Supergirl's complaints.
 Together they defeat the monster by collapsing the ground under it.
 Terra then departs.
 The Terra miniseries reveals that Atlee is a Stratan, similar to the Terra doppelgänger.

 During the Final Crisis event, a group of teen supervillains calling themselves the Terror Titans begin abducting metahuman teenagers to use as competitors in the Dark Side Club, an underground arena where the young heroes are brainwashed and forced to fight to the death.
 After learning of the abductions, Terra goes on the run, eventually meeting up with fellow teen superheroes Aquagirl, Molecule, Offspring, Zachary Zatara, and the Star-Spangled Kid.
 While deciding on a course of action, the teens are ambushed by the Terror Titans, who proceed to overpower and capture them, killing Molecule in the process.
 Atlee and the others are taken to the Dark Side Club and subjected to the Anti-Life Equation, which causes them to become slaves to Darkseid and his cadre of followers.
 After winning several matches in the tournament, Terra is made a member of the Clock King's Martyr Militia, a team of brainwashed superhumans he plans to use on an attack in Los Angeles.
 Atlee and the others are freed from the Anti-Life Equation when Miss Martian, Rose Wilson, and Static lead a rebellion against the Terror Titans and capture the members of the Dark Side Club.

 Rested from her stay with the Titans, Atlee returns to be the sidekick of Power Girl, successfully helping her save Manhattan from the Ultra-Humanite.
 After that, she elects Manhattan as her base of operation, to benefit from the constant mentoring of Power Girl both in establishing and maintaining a human identity, and in her superhero persona.
-She takes on an Australian accent in her civilian identity, finding the half-truth of her being from "down under" quite humorous.
+She takes on an Australian accent in her civilian identity, finding the half-truth of her being from "down under" humorous.
 She and Power Girl begin a close friendship, going to movies and even shopping together at an IKEA-esque Scandinavian furniture store.
 Atlee also decides to drop her Australian accent, instead claiming that her new cover identity is that of a spy, something Power Girl finds quite humorous.